 Make heating private homes with their own hands can anyone who carefully examine the recommendations posted in this article with photos.

-We mount the heating system in a private house with our ownhands The stove heating is already retiring into oblivion, and most private houses are increasingly equipped with heating systems (usually water heating systems).
-Knowledge and understanding of the principles of operation of water heating is necessary both to avoid cardinal errors in installation and design, and for the subsequent diagnosis of malfunctions in its operation.
-Constructional elements included in the system of water heating.
+We install a heating system in a private house with our own handshands Stove heating is already becoming a thing of the past, and most private houses are increasingly equipped with heating systems (usually water).
+Knowledge and understanding of the principles of operation of water heating is necessary both to avoid cardinal errors during installation and design, and for subsequent diagnostics of malfunctions in its operation.
+Structural elements included in the water heating system.
 This type of heating has different names: water, hydraulic or liquid.
-It is easy to guess that all these names are associated with the main coolant that circulates through the pipes between the heating device (boiler) and the radiators (convectors) - this is liquid (mainly water).
+It is easy to guess that all these names are associated with the main coolant that circulates through the pipes between the heating device (boiler) and radiators (convectors), - this is a liquid (mainly water).
 It is important to understand that water heating is a closed system.
 The boiler, pipes and radiators are the main elements, but not the only ones.
-In addition, it is equipped with cranes (or shut-off valves), a surge tank, a safety unit and a manometer.
-We'll talk about them a little later.
-About the principle of water heating.
-Basically, the operation of the heating system is quite simple.
-Passing heating in the boiler, the coolant (liquid) due to expansion (or forced) is fed through pipes to radiators or convectors, which, in turn, give heat to the room.
-Due to the fact that all these elements represent a closed system, fluid motion in it occurs cyclically.
-Types of liquid heating.
-Water heating systems are divided according to the circulation method into two categories: with forced (pumping) and natural (convective) circulation.
-Details of the operation of both systems will be described below.
+In addition, it is equipped with taps (or shut-off valves), an expansion tank, a safety unit and a pressure gauge.
+We will talk about them a little later.
+About the principle of operation of water heating.
+In its basic form, the operation of the heating system is quite simple.
+Passing through heating in the boiler, the coolant (liquid) is supplied through pipes to radiators or convectors due to expansion (or forced), which, in turn, give off heat to the room.
+Due to the fact that all these elements represent a closed system, the movement of liquid in it occurs cyclically.Types of liquid heating.Water heating systems are divided into two categories by circulation method: forced (pump) and natural (convective) circulation.
+We will describe the details of both systems below.

 - there is no dependence on the availability of electricity, since the system is devoid of a circulation pump.

-Advantages of heating with forced circulation:
+Advantages of forced circulation heating:

 - the interior of the house will not be damaged by the types of pipes, as they are usually neatly hidden;